Teens will s...

-The Nasher Museum presents Christian Marclay: Surround Sounds, a large-scale, synchronized silent video installation that consists of animated onomatopoeias projected onto four walls of a darkened room.
-Marclay drew from a collection of comic books, cutting out sound effects and animating them in a choreography that suggests the acoustic properties of each word.
+Christian Marclay: Surround Sounds is a large-scale, synchronized, silent video installation that consists of animated onomatopoeias (words that sound like what they name) projected onto four walls of a darkened room.
+Marclay sampled the words from a collection of comic books, cutting out expressive fonts in bold colors that represent sound effects and animating them in a way that suggests their acoustic properties.
 “Whizz” and “zoom” speed across the walls; “beep” blinks persistently, while “thump” falls rhythmically onto the floor.
-Although silent, the work plays like a musical composition, merging the aural with the visual and providing an immersive perceptual experience.
+Although silent, the work plays like a musical composition, merging the auditory with the visual and providing an immersive perceptual experience.

 For more than thirty years, Marclay has been exploring the visualization of sound, creating works in which these two distinct sensory experiences enrich and challenge one other.
 In Surround Sounds, the silent yet symphonic frenzy of illustrated words speaks only through most viewers’ memory of noise.
 Visitors may instead “hear” with their eyes, building an imagined auditory narrative.

 The presentation of Christian Marclay: Surround Sounds at the Nasher Museum is made possible by the Marilyn M. Arthur Fund; Victor and Lenore Behar Endowment Fund; Nancy A. Nasher and David J. Haemisegger; Parker & Otis; and Arthur and Caroline Rogers.